"Numerous and serious failures" by prison staff enabled Jeffrey Epstein's suicide, Justice Dept watchdog report finds

 After dozens of interviews with prison staff and inmates, the watchdog found, "A combination of negligence, misconduct, and outright job performance failures…all contributed to an environment in which arguable one of the most notorious inmates in BOP's custody was provided with the opportunity to take his own life."

 According to the report, there was also systemic understaffing in the prison, a failure to follow proper inmate check-in protocols by guards.
-They also gave Epstein access Epstein to excess bedding and other materials.
+They also gave Epstein access to excess bedding and other materials, the watchdog found.

 Thomas, Noel, and two supervisors only identified by their titles in the report knowingly and willfully falsified BOP records to show that they completed their mandatory rounds in inmate locations between Aug.
 9 and 10 when they had not done so, the findings said.
 Regulations required inmates to be checked twice per hour and the report concluded Epstein and his fellow inmates in the MCC's special housing unit were left unmonitored for hours overnight, during which time Epstein died by suicide.